stid/kick-c64-dead-test/readme.md

 - Very **small optimizations** were added to the code.
 - compared to the worldofjani.com original disassembly, **constants, labels & comments** has been added on the code.
 Definitely something that cab  be further improved.
 - I personalized (**hacked** by) the about string :) - didn't resist.
+- Sound Filters test was added just after the original sound test.
+This was pointed out in the facebook group "Commodore 64/128 programming" and based on this video: https://www.youtube.com/watch?v=QYgfcvlqIlc&t=1438s.
+Broken filters are not easy to be spotted with the sound only test.

 ## Customizing the Dead Test